Master of Science in Nutrition and Human Performance

 Completion of Prerequisites

 Required prerequisite courses need to be completed before beginning the program in the fall, but they do not need to be completed before applying to the program.
 Prerequisites may still be completed in the spring or summer before beginning the program in the fall.
-Students may be enrolled with up to fifteen credits of outstanding prerequisite courses the semester they apply to the program and must demonstrate proof of enrollment in those courses in their application.
+Students may be enrolled in up to two outstanding prerequisite courses when they apply to the program.

 Credit for Prior Learning

-Currently the Master of Science in Nutrition and Human Performance does not have a policy to award credit for prior learning for course work or supervised experiential learning.
+Currently the Master of Science in Nutrition and Human Performance does not have a policy to evaluate and award credit for prior learning for course work or supervised experiential learning.

 Additional Application Info